 Few important details to be studied from connection string are: Type of authentication used (Windows/SQL), provider used (OLE DB or ODBC), Data Source field.

-9. To isolate if the issue is caused by application or not, simple test would be to connect to the SQL instance using SQL management studio from the client box.
-But in most scenario’s, SSMS tool may not be installed on the client machines.
-In this case, we can create a universal data link tool (UDL) to test the connectivity.
+A simple test to see if the problem is caused by the application is to connect to the SQL instance from the client box using SQL management studio.
+However, the SSMS tool may not be installed on the client PCs in the majority of cases.
+We can construct a universal data link tool (UDL) to assess connectivity in this situation.

 For example: test.udl

-Select the appropriate provider list in the udl file based on the application’s provider (Microsoft OLE DB for SQL Server), or SQL native Client provider and click next.
+Select the appropriate provider list in the udl file based on the application’s provider (Microsoft OLE DB for SQL Server) or SQL native Client provider and click next.

-If the connection succeeds through udl, this indicates that some connection string configuration is incorrectly formed in the application.
+If the connection is established via udl, it means that the application’s connection string configuration is incorrect.

-Try to simulate the connectivity issue using the same settings mentioned in the connection string and check if you are able to reproduce the issue or not.
+Simulate the connectivity issue with the same settings as the connection string and see if you can duplicate the problem.

-10. If the issue is client provider specific, check if different provider can be used to connect to SQL.
-From udl file, select different providers of SQL and check connectivity works or not.
+10. If the problem is caused by the client provider, see if a different provider can be used to connect to SQL.
+Select several SQL providers from the udl file and verify whether or not connectivity works.

-For example, if the issue is specific to Microsoft OLE DB for SQL Server, check if SQL native client can be used.
+For example, If the problem is only with Microsoft OLE DB for SQL Server, see if the SQL native client can help.

-11. If the data source name (commonly known as DSN) is used in the application connection string, create a user DSN using ODBC Data Source Administrator tool (odbcad32) and check the connectivity.
+11. If the data source name (commonly known as DSN) is used in the application connection string, create a user DSN with the ODBC Data Source Administrator tool (odbcad32) and test connectivity.

 To launch ODBC administrator tool in 32-bit mode: C:\Windows\SysWOW64\odbcad32.exe

-12. On the client machine: at the below registry location, Last SQL Server connect entry is stored: HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Client
+12. On the client PC, go to the registry location below and look for Last SQL Server connect HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\MSSQLServer\Client

 To launch the tool:

-To launch the SQL Client config tool in 32-bit mode: C:\Windows\SysWOW64\cliconfg.exe
+To run the SQL Client Configuration Tool in 32-bit mode, follow these steps.: C:\Windows\SysWOW64\cliconfg.exe

-14. Check if you are able to test the connectivity by forcing the protocols like TCP and Named pipes.
+14. Check to see if you can test connectivity using protocols like TCP and Named Pipes.

-By forcing the protocol, ask the application team if the connection string can be modified to force the protocol in the data source field.
+If the connectivity works after forcing the protocol, ask the application team if the connection string can be changed to force the protocol in the data source field.

 select session_id, net_transport from sys.dm_exec_connections

-Create a host file entry with the Server name and the IP address mapping to avoid DNS name resolution and involve the DNS team for name resolution issues if the connectivity works by hardcoding the IP address in the Server name.
+Create a host file entry with the Server name and the IP address mapping to prevent DNS name resolution and involve the DNS team for name resolution issues if the connectivity works by hardcoding the IP address in the Server name.